 The law does not tell you as parents how to parent your child neither does it give more importance to one parent over the other.
 Whether your family is together or you are separating you have an obligation to make arrangements that are in the best interests of your child.

-As you know children have many many things that come up.
-A key philosophy that we take is to ensure that whatever agreement you reach is future proofed as best as possible.
+The approach that we take is to ensure that whatever agreement you reach is future proofed as best as possible.

 These are informal agreements that can be reached in private between you.
 These are non-binding but set out the children’s arrangements.
 The benefit of these plans are that they are flexible and work best for parents who just want something in place that can be changed down the track if they need.